mgsosna/mattsosna.com/_posts/python/2021-06-07-PySpark-intro.md

  This was an amount of data that's hard to

-PySpark is useful.
+Apache Spark is useful.
 Let's build a short intuition.
 Dealing with RDDs: resilient distributed datasets.
 Distributed across machines.

+The real strength of Spark comes in being able to distribute your problem across nodes.
+These nodes can be cores inside a machine, or entire machines.
+The idea is that you have a coordinator node that allocates tasks to "worker" nodes.

+An example I've heard is counting the number of books in a library.
+The "vertical scaling" approach would be to train a person to count books faster and faster $-$ they'd spend years training to count while running as fast as possible.
+But a more scalable, fault-tolerant, and cheaper option would be to just bring 20 friends, assign each person a section of the library, and have them count the books in their section.
+In the end, you would just need to add their answers together to get the total sum.

 ## Web scraping